manuelbieh/nl2a/README.md

 # nl2a

-This tiny module let's you create an array from a multiline ES2015 template-strings.
+This tiny module let's you create an array from a multiline ES2015 template-string.

 ## Installation